Autism Spectrum Disorder

 Autism Spectrum Disorder Centers for Excellence

 The Autism Spectrum Disorder Centers of Excellence treat the whole person.
 They focus on the physical and behavioral health of children and adults with autism.
 They also focus on those who are at risk of ASD.
 The centers will provide early intervention and treatment.
-The centers are set to open this summer.

 Who are the providers or agencies that can help?